Ready, Set, Aloha: The Ultimate Hawai’i Packing List

 About the Weather in Hawai’i

-Contrary to popular belief, Hawai’i does have seasons.
-Although, the difference in seasons isn’t as drastic compared to other parts of the world.
-Hawai’i is warm and sunny, but there is also a rainy season that brings wet and humid weather to the islands.
+Contrary to popular belief, Hawai’i does have seasons, though the differences aren’t as drastic compared to other parts of the world.
+Hawai’i is warm and sunny, but it also has a rainy season that brings wet, humid weather to the islands.

 In general, bring breathable, comfortable clothing.
 Anything too heavy or tight might make you uncomfortable in the warm climate.

-The average daytime temperature hovers around 78 degrees, while the hottest days can break into the 90s in July and August.
-Keep in mind the added humidity will make it feel a lot warmer than that.
+The average daytime temperature hovers around 85 degrees, while the hottest days can break into the 90s in July and August.
+Keep in mind that the added humidity will make it feel a lot warmer than that.

-Winter months do bring cooler weather and heavy rainfall.
+Winter months also bring cooler weather and heavy rainfall.

 Don’t forget that Hawai’i also experiences Hurricane Season, which lasts from June 1 to November 30.
-For your safety, research before planning your trip in case your visit falls during Hurricane Season.
+For your safety, research before planning your trip in case your visit falls during this time.

 Clothing and Shoes

-Depending on when you travel to Hawai’i, your packing list may range from tank tops to jeans and leggings, but here are some go-to clothing items you want to bring.
+Depending on when you travel to Hawai’i, your packing list may range from tank tops to jeans and leggings, but here are some go-to clothing items you’ll want to bring.

 Swimsuit

-Chances are you’ll be spending a significant time relaxing at the beach.
-Bring a swimsuit — or two — so you will always be ready to dip into the Pacific.
+Chances are you’ll be spending a significant amount of time relaxing at the beach.
+Bring a swimsuit — or two — so you’ll always be ready to dip into the Pacific.

 I like to have at least two, so I can leave one to dry.